Israeli Fitness Model Avital Cohen Flaunts Her Washboard Abs In Tiny Blue Lingerie Set In New Instagram Snap

 “It just doesn’t get any better than this right here!!!” exclaimed another impressed follower of Cohen’s.

 As The Inquisitr recently detailed, Avital’s Instagram posts in recent days have showcased stunning locations and eye-popping bikini and lingerie snaps much like this one.
-It appears that this new photo from the Israeli fitness model is well on its way to becoming a fan favorite among Cohen’s followers and some might say this one could be tough to top.
+It appears that this new photo from the Israeli fitness model is well on its way to becoming a fan favorite among Cohen’s followers, and some might say this one could be tough to top.